803rd Ordnance (Light Maintenance) Company

 The 803rd Ordnance/ Light Maintenance Company originally was not part of the 103rd Infantry Division in 1921.
 The 803rd Ordnance was created when the 103rd Infantry Division was activated from its Reserve status in 1942.
 The purpose of the 803rd Ordnance Company was to provide technical and mechanical support for the 103rd Division’s weapons and vehicles.

-The Unit Journal for the 803rd Ordnance Company is available in the document section.
+The Unit Journal for the 803rd Ordnance Company is available here.

-The Morning Reports for the 803rd Ordnance Company are available in the document section.
+The Morning Reports for the 803rd Ordnance Company are available here.